cwangrun/cwangrun.github.io/_pages/about.md

 I am passionate about the interdisciplinary realm of medical image analysis, computer vision, and machine learning, dedicating to advancing artificial intelligence (AI) techniques in healthcare, with a particular focus on creating trustworthy, robust, and data-efficient solutions for medical diagnosis and interventions.
-My research work has been published in prestigious journals and conferences, including Nat.
+My research work has been published in prestigious journals and conferences, e.g., Nat.
 Commun., IEEE TPAMI, IEEE TMI, MedIA, CVPR, ICCV, ECCV, MICCAI, etc.